-This herb is mostly known for its sleep promoting nature, yet it has a vast amount of health benefits especially for female related conditions.
-It is known and used for its carminative, anti-spasmodic , analgesic and emmenagogue actions (It is also mildly sedating).
-Chamomile helps ease pelvic/uterine pain and cramps.
+This herb is mostly known for its sleep-promoting nature, yet it has a vast amount of health benefits especially for female related conditions.
+It is known and used for its carminative, anti-spasmodic, sedative, analgesic and emmenagogue actions.
+Chamomile helps ease pelvic/uterine pain and cramps (see study).
 It stimulates the flow of blood to the uterus, and thereby supports its functioning.
-It is know to cool and calm the nerves, relieve pain, and ease tension.
+It is known to cool and calm the nerves, relieve pain, and ease tension.

 Chamomile in large doses can have a mild emetic effect, so it is recommended to take regular doses or to be consumed together with a little fennel or ginger.
 It can also be used to aid in PMS (This will be discussed in another article) Chamomile tea with a little raw cane sugar or honey should do the trick.

-Gently massaging with warm sesame oil (Black sesame seed oil), over the lower abdominal/pelvic region, will help to reduce pain.
+Massage therapy and aromatherapy are known for reducing pain associated with dysmenorrhea (see study).
+Gently massaging with warm sesame oil (Black sesame seed oil) or pain-relieving essential oils (cinnamon, clove, rose & lavender mixed in a base of almond oil) over the lower abdominal/pelvic region, will help to reduce pain.
 Sesame oil is warming and counteracts pain and bloating.